overte-org/overte/README.md

 ### What is this?

-Overte is a 3D social software project seeking to incrementally bring about a truly free and open metaverse.
+Overte is a free and open source 3D social virtual worlds software.

 * Desktop and VR use
 * Hundreds of users simultaneously
+* Collaborative in-game creation
 * Full-body avatars
 * FBX, glTF, and OBJ support
 * JavaScript scripting engine